Brother’s Day

 Several studies over the past few years have demonstrated just how brothers keep one another on their toes—and therefore, make each other fitter.
 According to these studies, brothers who live in the same household are 14% less likely to be obese than brothers who live apart.

-Another surprising fact that we uncovered during our research is that families that contain a lot of males tend to be more fertile.
-This information comes from a University Of Sheffield paper that shows that the more brothers a man have, the greater his fertility and the faster his sperm swim.
-As a result, the families with the highest fertility rates are the ones that are more likely to have more boys than girls.
+Another surprising fact that we uncovered during our research is that families with a lot of males tend to be more fertile.
+This information comes from a University of Sheffield paper that shows that the more brothers a man has, the greater his fertility and the faster his sperm swims.
+As a result, families with the highest fertility rates are the ones that are more likely to have more boys than girls.

 Fighting With Your Brother

-There are a number of studies that show that brothers between the ages of 3 and 7 years old are involved in fights approximately 3.5 times every single hour.
+Studies show that brothers between the ages of 3 and 7 years old are involved in fights approximately 3.5 times every hour.
 For parents, that can make dealing with a pair of male toddlers an absolute handful.

 Celebrating Brother’s Day